UK - To subscribe, simply choose one of these options:

 Furniture & Cabinetmaking is the only woodworking magazine focused exclusively on fine furniture making.
 It reports on the latest styles, reflects the best of contemporary design, and also respects the traditions of the past, not only in the UK but worldwide.
 It features projects and technical articles by and for professional and non-professional designer/makers, with the aim of promoting excellence in furniture making.

 In this month's issue:

-As well as all this, we also have ‘Leader’ from the Editor; ‘News & Events’; ’F&CUK & readers’ letters; ‘Editor’s round-up’ and ‘Workshop library’, where we have a number of furniture-related reads that we think you’ll enjoy, as well as our website of the month.
+As well as all this, we also have ‘Leader’ from the Editor; ‘News & Events’; ‘Social Media Round-up; ‘Kit & Tools and ‘Workshop library’, where we have a number of furniture-related reads that we think you’ll enjoy.

 All this and more in issue 255 of Furniture & Cabinetmaking!